 13. UNAUTHORIZED ENTRY OR USE: Unauthorized entry into or use of property or University facilities including residence halls, classrooms, offices, and other restricted facilities.
 Unauthorized entry or use of facilities is referred to in the University policy regarding the rights of individuals and the rights of the institution.
 Specifically, policy refers to an "obligation not to infringe upon the rights of all members of the campus to privacy in offices, laboratories and residence hall rooms, and in the keeping of personal papers, confidential records and effects, subject only to the general law and University regulations."

 The University also has the right to control use and entry into facilities for reasons of security, safety or protection of property.
 This includes closing facilities at specified times.
 It should also be recognized that an open or unlocked door is not an invitation to enter and use facilities.
-The same concept applies to computer entry or misuse, including violation of any University computer policy (also see Policy AD-20 and Policy Statement 4).
+The same concept applies to computer entry or misuse, including violation of any University computer policy (also see Policy AD-20 ).

 14. DISORDERLY CONDUCT: Engaging in disorderly, disruptive, lewd or indecent conduct.
 The item includes but is not limited to: inciting or participating in a riot or group disruption; failing to leave the scene of a riot or group disruption when instructed by officials; disruption of programs, classroom activities or functions and processes of the University; creating unreasonable noise; or creating a physically hazardous or physically offensive condition.